ANNOUNCEMENT AND CALL FOR APPLICATIONS

 Grant recipients may choose to work with CEU’s Yehuda Elkana Center for Teaching, Learning and Higher Education Research (the Elkana Center) through all phases of their teaching innovation projects.
 In such cases, the Elkana Center faculty are available to collaborate with individual faculty members to explore teaching ideas and challenges that interest applicants as they develop their project proposal; consult with interested faculty members and doctoral student project assistants as they develop their ideas into pilots and small-scale teaching innovations; and share feedback and research insights during the implementation of the projects and follow-up activities, including possible video documentation and analysis.

 Review Process and Criteria

 The call for applications for CEU Teaching Development Grants will be announced at the beginning of each academic year and will be awarded in two cycles:

-Applications will be reviewed by the Provost and 2-3 additional rotating faculty members.
-The director of the CTL will serve ex officio.
+Applications will be reviewed by the Pro-rector for Teaching and Learning and 2-3 additional rotating faculty members.
+The director of the Elkana Center will serve ex officio.

 Projects will be evaluated according to the following criteria:

 - Clear articulation of the motivation for undertaking the project and project goals